Sir-Jude/Distriflask/README.md

 # Create a route to a web page and its logic
-The @app.route decorator is used to bind a URL path to a function.
-Additionally, by using the methods argument, it specify the permissible HTTP request methods that the associated function will respond to.
+The **@app.route** decorator is extensivily used in Flask to bind a URL path to a function.
+Additionally, by using the methods argument, it specifies the permissible HTTP request methods that the associated function will respond to.
 ```
 @app.route("/logout/", methods=["GET", "POST"])
 @login_required